Skip to main content

 Each webhook message contains:

-• EventName: The type of event (e.g., form_created, form_updated, form_enabled_state_changed, form_submitted)
+• EventName: The type of event (e.g., form_created, form_updated, form_enabled_state_changed, form_deleted, submission_completed)

-• Action: The action that triggered the event (e.g., created, updated)
+• Action: The action that triggered the event (e.g., created, updated, deleted)

-• Payload: The event data specific to the operation, containing the complete entity data
+• Payload: The event data specific to the operation, containing the complete entity data.
+It includes explicit entity identifier fields, such as formId for form events and submissionId for submission events

 Best Practices